Derby Day (1952 film)

-Derby Day is a 1952 British drama film directed by Herbert Wilcox and starring Anna Neagle, Michael Wilding, Googie Withers, John McCallum, Peter Graves, Suzanne Cloutier and Gordon Harker.
+Derby Day (U.S. title: Four Against Fate) is a 1952 British drama film directed by Herbert Wilcox and starring Anna Neagle, Michael Wilding, Googie Withers, John McCallum, Peter Graves, Suzanne Cloutier and Gordon Harker.
 An ensemble piece, it portrays several characters on their way to the Derby Day races at Epsom Downs Racecourse.
 It was an attempt to revive the success that Neagle and Wilding had previously enjoyed on screen together.
 To promote the film, Wilcox arranged for Neagle to launch the film at the 1952 Epsom Derby.
-In the United States, the film was released as Four Against Fate.

 While making the film, Wilding began dating Elizabeth Taylor, who was in London filming Ivanhoe, and later became her second husband.

 Plot

 On the morning of the Epsom Derby, a disparate group of people prepare to go to the races.
-Lady Helen Forbes, a recently widowed aristocrat, is planning to make the journey in spite of the disapproval of her social set who consider it unseemly to go while still in mourning.
+Lady Helen Forbes, a recently widowed aristocrat, is planning to make the journey in spite of the disapproval of her social set who consider it unseemly for her to go while still in mourning.
 David Scott, a newspaper cartoonist, is ordered to go by his editor against his wishes.
+He invites his taxi driver, along with the driver's wife, to join him.
+When the taxi breaks down, Lady Forbes offers him a lift.
-As part of a charity raffle, dissolute film star Gerald Berkeley must reluctantly escort a wealthy grand dame to Epsom.
-When the woman falls and injures her leg, her crafty housekeeper arranges for one of the young French maids to go in her place.

-In Hackney, a lodger kills a man whose wife he has been having an affair with.
-The lodger and the wife plan to flee the country and travel to Epsom, where he knows a tipster who may be able to smuggle them out.

-Helen and David meet and find themselves sharing confidences, as they were both bereaved in the same air crash.
+As part of a charity raffle, dissolute film star Gerald Berkeley must reluctantly escort a wealthy grand dame to Epsom, although when the woman falls and injures her leg, her crafty housekeeper arranges for the young French Canadian maid to go in her place.
+A lodger accidentally kills a man whose wife he has been having an affair with.
+The lodger and the wife plan to flee the country, so they travel to Epsom, where he knows a tipster who may be able to smuggle them out.
+While waiting for the race to start, Lady Forbes and David Scott meet up again, and find themselves sharing confidences, as they were both bereaved by the same air crash.
 It seems likely that they will meet again.

 The lodger and the wife are spotted and arrested.
-A taxi driver's wife fulfils her life ambition to see the races.
+The taxi driver's wife decides that she enjoyed the day at the races after all, despite her earlier reluctance to attend.